“Tables of paperwood, windows of light

 Mom had one saving grace with gardening.
 She knew how to hold and point a hose.
 As luck would have it, a summer cottage my parents bought in the 1960s in Brigantine, New Jersey came framed in hydrangea macrophyllas.
 Big, blue cooling balls would erupt along the sides of our modest white, one- story beach house and my mother succeeded in never killing them.
 In her mind, that made her a gardener.
 In the Brigantine summers, we had hamburgers, hot dogs and fresh hydrangeas on the table.

 Vivid memories of her in a button down sleeveless shirt, madras plaid pedal pushers and rubber flip flops, watering hydrangeas, are etched in my mind as a standard, summer experience.
-Holding a green hose mom slowly made her way around the perimeter of the square cottage unloading healthy gulps of water upon the leaves.
+Holding a green hose mom slowly made her way around the perimeter of the square cottage unloading healthy gulps of water upon the shrubs.
 I watched her push pennies into the soil with her fingers.

 “They make the flowers turn blue,” she said of the practice I have since learned is an old wives’ tale.